dwyl/imgup/examples/direct-upload/README.md

 Now we'll create our S3 configuration that our `getS3Credentials` function can use.
 Before we do this we have to export some environment variables.
-Type the following into your terminal (*you'll need your access key id and your secret access key that you saved when you created your user*):
+Type the following into your terminal (*you'll need your access key id and your secret access key that you saved when you created your user*).
+Look up the format to write your region key in here: https://docs.aws.amazon.com/general/latest/gr/rande.html:

 ```
 export AWS_S3_ACCESS_KEY=[your_iam_user_access_key]